MjxSjx/Portfolio/README.md

 Case Study 2: How Can a Wellness Technology Company Play It Smart?

-Case Study 3: Choose Your Own Adventure
+Case Study 3: Choose Your Own Adventure - Is unfettered capitalism eating itself?